Rob Gronkowski Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Recent Performances

-- In last week's game against the Jets, Gronkowski was targeted 10 times and recorded seven catches for 115 yards (16.4 yards per catch).
+- Against the Jets last week, Gronkowski was targeted 10 times and picked up 115 yards on seven receptions.

 Gronkowski's Tampa Bay Teammates